pvblivs/modelmapper/_includes/getting-started.md

 	assert orderDTO.getBillingStreet().equals(order.getBillAddress().getStreet());
 	assert orderDTO.getBillingCity().equals(order.getBillAddress().getCity());

-Similarly, mapping the other direction works as expected with zero configuration:
+Similarly, mapping in the other direction works as expected with zero configuration:

 {:.prettyprint .lang-java}
     Order order = modelMapper.map(orderDTO, Order.class);

 ### How It Works

-When the `map` method is called, the source and destination types are analyzed to determine which properties match each other based on current [configuration](/user-manual/configuration).
+When the `map` method is called, the _source_ and _destination_ types are analyzed to determine which properties match each other based on current [configuration](/user-manual/configuration).
 Data is then mapped according to these matches.

 ### Handling Mismatches

-For properties that cannot be matched automatically:
+While ModelMapper will do its best to automatically match source and destination properties for you, more complex use cases may require _explicit_ mappings to be created.
+This can be done via the [Property Mapping](/user-manual/property-mapping) API.

- * ModelMapper's [Property Mapping](/user-manual/property-mapping) API can be used to define explicit mappings
+Alternatively, [configuration](/user-manual/configuration) can be adjusted to allow different properties to match each other based on naming, accessibility and other conventions.

- * [Configuration](/user-manual/configuration) can be adjusted to allow different properties to match each other based on naming, accessibility and other conventions
+### Validating Matches

 [Validation](/user-manual/validation) can be performed to ensure that all destination properties are mapped as expected.